snabbco/snabb/src/lib/yang/README.md

 compiled to raw FFI data.
 A configuration's shape is determined by its schema.
-A schema node whose data will be fixed is either a leaf whose type is numeric or boolean and which is either mandatory or has a default value, or a container (`leaf-list`, `container` with presence, or `list`) whose elements are all themselves fixed.
+A schema node whose data will be fixed is either a leaf whose type is numeric or boolean and which is either mandatory or has a default value, or a container (`leaf-list`, `container`, or `list`) whose elements are all themselves fixed.

-In practice this means that a fixed `container` with presence will be compiled to an FFI `struct` type.
+In practice this means that a fixed `container` will be compiled to an FFI `struct` type.
 This is mostly transparent from the user perspective, as in LuaJIT you access struct members by name in the same way as for normal Lua tables.

 A fixed `leaf-list` will be compiled to an FFI array of its element type, but on the Lua side is given the normal 1-based indexing and